American Sculptor and Performance Artist

 In 2005, he left UCLA amid some controversy surrounding a stunt pulled by a student that caused some to label Burden a hypocrite.
 The student apparently brought in a very real-looking model of a gun and pretended to play Russian roulette in Burden's class before going out into the hall and setting off a firecracker.
 Burden argued that there was a time and place for that type of performance and it was not in the classroom.

 In 2013, the New Museum mounted the show "Chris Burden: Extreme Measures," the first New York retrospective of the artist's work and his first major show in the United States in more than 25 years.
 Burden has exhibited all over the world, but is usually considered part of the Los Angeles art scene.
 He has stated that he does not want his early performance pieces reproduced and has turned down requests from Marina Abramovic to recreate Trans-Fixed (1974).
-Burden currently lives and works in the Topanga Canyon area of Los Angeles with his wife, artist Nancy Rubins.
+Burden died in the Topanga Canyon area of Los Angeles where he worked and lived with his wife, the artist Nancy Rubins.

 More than any other recent American artist, Burden pushed the boundaries of what was acceptable in art, forcing viewers and critics to redefine their narrow, outmoded definitions of what art was and what it could do.
 He helped prove that art did not have to result in an object, and that art could be pushed to extreme limits and still be "art."
 This meant that art could be an experience, but because of the extreme discomfort that he forced both himself and his audiences to endure, not very many people actually saw his art in person.
 However, the works were documented in the form of photography and the printed word, which is how we continue to know and talk about them.
 His influence extended to future conceptual, performance, and installation artists, among them Carolee Schneemann and Marina Abramovic.